paddycarver/blog/_posts/2012-03-11-tales-from-high-school.md

 The fight raged on for minutes.
 At one point, a collective gasp arose from one side of the square.
 The group of students parted, and a student wearing a black hoodie approached.
 The hood was raised, riding low on his brow, obscuring his face.
-In each hand, he held a yardstick, its tips trailing on the floor as he walked.
+He held a yarstick in each hand, their tips trailing on the floor as he walked.
 The combatant Jedis, locked in a battle of strength at the center of the square, broke their fight and stared at the intruder.
 The Sith slowly raised both yardsticks, and the